Slamy/Nobelia/README.md

 ### Conversion into CUE/BIN

-You need to do that to use the image in MAME.
+You need to do that to use the image in MAME or the MiSTer core.
 Keep in mind that the tool requires mouse control.

 	wine tocsplit.exe